jenkinsci/mabl-integration-plugin/README.md

     file now also includes an empty Skipped element inside the corresponding TestCase-s.
 -   Fixed code to properly populate the execution time for tests
 -   Updated code to use main instead of master
--   Changed label configuration to use a single text box to avoid a problem related to inadvertently clearing out existing values on save
+-   Changed plan label configuration to use a single text box to avoid a problem related to inadvertently clearing out existing values on save
 -   Updated mockito, wiremock, jackson, maven-hpi-plugin and spotbugs dependencies
 -   Enabled using alternate mabl endpoints for internal testing purpose